JSchoeberl/test_nb/README.md

 ## Needed testing
 ### Check for [removed features](https://nanobind.readthedocs.io/en/latest/porting.html#removed)
-- [ ] No support for Multiple inheritance
+- [ ] No support for Multiple inheritance used in BaseMatrix -> S_BaseMatrix<SCAL> ... started to remove
 - [ ] Python 3.8
 - [ ] No support for custom allocators (overloaded new/delete)